 Capital Construction Approval Process Updated Spring 2019 New Schools All Additions (incl.
 Early Years) All Major Retrofits (incl.
-Early Years) Small Early Years (Child Care, Child & Family) Repeat Design New Design >50% or >\$3.0M <50% and <\$3.0M >50% or >\$3.0M <50% and <\$3.0M Individual Projects <\$250K 5 Facility Space Template Complete template with most recent adaptation (<5 years) Board to submit template before hiring architect Board to submit template before hiring architect Not Required Board to submit template before hiring architect Not Required Not Required sig ProjectManager Board d to appoint a Project Manager (either inte rnal staff or extern nal resource).
-Board to notify Ministry of name and contact info.
-Pre-Design MinistryApproval Ministry must approve scope of project based upon submitted Space Template Ministry must approve scope of project based upon submitted Space Template Ministry must approve scope of project based upon submitted Space Template Not Required Ministry must approve scope of project based upon submitted Space Template Not Required Not Required GOAL Board to retain an architect. der Independent Cost Consultant Report Board to submit final cost of recent adaptation (<5 years) Board to submit an Independent Cost Consultant Report before issuing tender Board to submit an Independent Cost Consultant Report before issuing tender Not Required Board to submit an Independent Cost Consultant Report before issuing tender Not Required Not Required Pre-Tender Approval to Proceed (ATP) Request Board's senior business official to submit the ATP Request Form confirming total estimated project costs does not exceed board's identified funding, including a floor plan approval letter for the child care component.
-Not Required Å Capital Analysis & Planning Tool (CAPT) Board to confirm that data entered in the CAPT for the requested project is in line with the data provided through the ATP Request Form.
-Not Required Ministry Approval Ministry's approval required before proceeding to tender.
-Approval based on identification of sufficient funding.
-Not Require GOAL Board to proceed to tender. de st Tender exceeds approved funding Board to either identify additional funding available or make design changes to reduce the project cost.
+Early Years) Small Early Years (Child Care, Child & Family) Repeat Design New Design >50% or >\$3.0M <50% and <\$3.0M >50% or >\$3.0M <50% and <\$3.0M Individual Projects <\$250K Pre-Design Facility Space Template Complete template with most recent adaptation (<5 years) Board to submit template before hiring architect Board to submit template before hiring architect Not Required Board to submit template before hiring architect Not Required Not Required Project Manager Board and contact info.
+Ministry Approval Ministry must approve scope of project based upon submitted Space Template Ministry must approve scope of project based upon submitted Space Template Ministry must approve scope of project based upon submitted Space Template Not Required Ministry must approve scope of project based upon submitted Space Template Not Required Not Required GOAL Pre-Tender Independent Cost Consultant Report Board to submit final cost of recent adaptation (<5 years) Board to submit an Independent Cost Consultant Report before issuing tender Board to submit an Independent Cost Consultant Report before issuing tender Not Required Board to submit an Independent Cost Consultant Report before issuing tender Not Required Not Required Approval to Proceed (ATP) Request Board's senior busing board Not Required Capital Analysis & Planning Tool (CAPT) Board to confirm that data entered in the CAPT for the requested project is in line with the data provided through the ATP Request Form.
+Not Required Ministry Approval Ministry's app Not Required GOAL Board to proceed to tender.
+Post- Tende r Tender exceeds approved funding Board to either identify additional funding available or make design changes to reduce the project cost.
 In either case, the board must demonstrate to the Ministry that sufficient funding is available to complete the project.
-Post- Tende r Tender meets approved funding Board to accept tender bid.
+Tender meets approved funding Board to accept tender bid.
 Important to ensure all project costs are identified and considered.
-Notes: Consultant to review 50% determined by t If a child care composition paprovals are not required for retrofits that are 100% funded through School Condition Improvement and Early Years Funding less than \$250K.
-In to review the design, provide costing analysis and advice, and report on options to ensure cost containment.
+Notes: Ministry approvals are not required for retrofits that are 100% funded through School Condition Improvement and Early Years Funding less than \$250K.
+Consultant to review the design, provide costing analysis and advice, and report on options to ensure cost containment.
 To be based on drawings that are at least 80% complete.
-Armined by the following: (Estimated project cost / Latest construction benchmark value of the existing OTG (pre-construction) of the facility).
-Are care component is included as part of the project, a floor plan approval letter issued by the Child Care Quality Assurance and Licensing Branch of the Ministry of Education must be a part of the ATP request.
+50% determined by the following: (Estimated project cost / Latest construction benchmark value of the existing OTG (pre-construction) of the facility).
+If a child care component is included as part of the project, a floor plan approval letter issued by the Child Care Quality Assurance and Licensing Branch of the Ministry of Education must be submitted as part of the ATP request.
 Definitions: Addition: Expansion of the gross floor area of a facility, including child care and child and family program rooms.
 Major Retrofit: Major structural renovation or reconstruction of the existing building envelop, including child care and child and family program rooms.
 It does not include expansion of the existing gross floor area.
 Any project that does expand the gross floor area, but is funded with Ministry funds or >\$1M in Accumulated Surplus is treated as a Major Retrofit.

-Appendix D: Communications Protocol

-Public Communications, Events and Signage
+Appendix D: Communications Protocol Public Communications, Events and Signage